-INT: Use this setting for intermittent wipes or for Rainsense wipes, when Rainsense is enabled.
-For intermittent wipes, move the lever up to INT, then turn the $\stackrel{\longleftarrow}{\nabla}$ band up for more frequent wipes or down for less frequent wipes.
-If Rainsense is enabled, see "Rainsense" later in this section.
+INT: For intermittent wipes, move the lever up to INT, then turn the [♠]♥ INT band up for more frequent wipes or down for less frequent wipes.

-If the windshield wipers are in use while driving, the exterior lamps come on automatically if the exterior lamp control is in AUTO.
-The transition time for the lamps coming on varies based on wiper speed.
-See "Lights On with Wipers" under Automatic Headlamp System
+If the windshield wipers are in use for a while when driving, the exterior lamps come on automatically if the exterior lamp control is in AUTO.
+See "Wiper-Activated Headlamps" later in this section.